 |IBM® AIX® 7.2||Z: Not supported|

-Adobe Experience Manager is supported running in a virtual machine on cloud computing environments, such as Microsoft Azure and Amazon Web Services (AWS), in compliance with the technical requirements listed on this page, and according to Adobe’s standard support terms.
+Adobe Experience Manager is supported running in a virtual machine on cloud computing environments.
+These environments include as Microsoft® Azure and Amazon Web Services (AWS), running in compliance with the technical requirements listed on this page, and according to Adobe’s standard support terms.

 Adobe also offers Adobe Managed Services to deploy AEM on Azure or AWS.
 Adobe Managed Services provides experts with experience and skills of deploying and operating AEM in these cloud computing environments.
 See additional documentation on Adobe Managed Services.

-In all other cases of deploying AEM on Azure or AWS, or any other cloud computing environment, support from Adobe will be contained to the virtual compute environment.
+In all other cases of deploying AEM on Azure or AWS, or any other cloud computing environment, support from Adobe is contained to the virtual compute environment.
 That virtual environment must be run in compliance with the technical specifications listed on this page.
-Any reported issue relative to AEM running in any of these cloud environments will need to be reproducible independently from any cloud service specific to the cloud computing environment, unless the cloud service is specifically supported as part of the technical requirements listed on this page, for example Azure Blob storage or AWS S3.
+Any reported issue relative to AEM running in any of these cloud environments must be reproducible independently from any cloud service specific to the cloud computing environment.
+That is, unless the cloud service is supported as part of the technical requirements listed on this page, for example Azure Blob storage or AWS S3.

-For recommendations on how to deploy AEM on Azure or AWS, outside of Adobe Managed Services, Adobe strongly recommends working directly with the cloud provider or Adobe partners supporting the deployment of AEM in the cloud environment of your choice.
-The selected cloud provider or partner will be responsible for the sizing specifications, design and implementation of the architecture., to meet your specific performance, load, scalability, and security requirements.
+For recommendations on how to deploy AEM on Azure or AWS, outside of Adobe Managed Services, Adobe recommends working directly with the cloud provider.
+Or, working with Adobe partners supporting the deployment of AEM in the cloud environment of your choice.
+The selected cloud provider or partner is responsible for the sizing specifications, design, and implementation of the architecture, to meet your specific performance, load, scalability, and security requirements.